SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Character and Fate Points
-Assuming that the players have really been trying and have been suﬃciently challenged by the adventure, each character should receive enough Character Points to improve one skill, plus a few extra for help in overcoming a low roll at a future inconvenient time.
+Assuming that the players have really been trying and have been sufficiently challenged by the adventure, each character should receive enough Character Points to improve one skill, plus a few extra for help in overcoming a low roll at a future inconvenient time.
 Obviously, more experienced characters will either have to experience more adventures,